|

 is needed to protect us from "terrorism."
 You can easily see how

 polarization occurs between these two opposing values and beliefs.
+This re-examination of personal values as

 compared to what we see in the outer world also leads to more interest in ethics